sjsyrek/presentations/lambda-calculus/slides.md

 autoscale: true

 # [fit] `github.com/sjsyrek/presentations/lambda-calculus`
-1. Vist the code repo at the above link
+1. Visit the code repo at the above link.
-1. Download or clone the repo
+1. Download or clone the repo.
-1. Open `lambda.html` and a browser console
+1. Open `lambda.html` and a browser console.
-1. Alternatively, you can copy and paste the code from `javascript/lambda.js` directly into the console
+1. Alternatively, you can copy and paste the code from `javascript/lambda.js` directly into the console.
-1. Confirm that all tests have passed
+1. Confirm that all tests have passed.

 ---